thomasthaddeus/cityuseattle.github.io/docs/hoporhos/guide.md

 ---
 layout: default
-title: A guide for HOP or HOS
+title: A Guide for HOP/HOS/TT
-parent: HOP OR HOS
+parent: HOP, HOS and TT
 nav_order: 2
 ---

+## Table of contents
-{: .no_toc }
+{: .no_toc .text-delta }

+1. TOC
 {:toc}

 ---

-# A Guide for HOP or HOS
+# A Guide for HOP, HOS or TT

-This guide is for any courses' HOP (for undergraduates) or HOS (for graduates) assignments that are on GitHub.
+This guide is for any courses' HOP (Hands-On Practice), HOS (Hands-On Skill) or TT (Technology Tool) assignments that are on GitHub.

+- **HOP**: For undergraduates

+- **HOS**: For graduates

+- **TT**: For Phd

 The unique difference is the course number.
-I'll use 624 as an example to show you how to do your HOP or HOS (please remember to use your correct course number instead of 624).
+I'll use 624 as an example to show you how to do your HOP, HOS or TT (**please remember to use your correct course number instead of 624**).

 # Preparation

-The **first thing** you need to consider is finding a place to store your HOP or HOS repositories.
+The **first thing** you need to consider is finding a place to store your HOP, HOS or TT repositories.

 There is a [recommend way](../organization/) to organize your 10 weeks of course content.
 Please take a look at the guide and create the necessary folders for the course.